Comparisons13 min read

 Protonvpn

 ProtonVPN comes from the same team behind ProtonMail — the folks who've made privacy their entire identity since 2014.
-That's not a marketing line; it's their actual business model.
-They're headquartered in Switzerland, which sits outside the Five Eyes, Nine Eyes, and Fourteen Eyes surveillance alliances.
+That's not marketing hype; it's genuinely their whole business model.
+They're based in Switzerland, which sits outside the Five Eyes, Nine Eyes, and Fourteen Eyes surveillance alliances.
 For a small business owner handling client data or sensitive financial info on the road, that actually means something concrete, not just feel-good branding.

 Key Features

 WireGuard & Secure Core.
-ProtonVPN's Secure Core feature routes your traffic through multiple servers — first through a privacy-friendly country (Switzerland, Iceland, or Sweden), then out to the destination.
-It's overkill for casual use, but if you're working in a country with aggressive internet surveillance, it's a genuine lifesaver.
+ProtonVPN's Secure Core feature routes your traffic through multiple servers — first through a privacy-friendly country like Switzerland, Iceland, or Sweden, then out to the destination.
+It's probably overkill for most people, but if you're working in a country with aggressive internet surveillance, it's a genuine lifesaver.

 NetShield.
-This is ProtonVPN's built-in DNS-based ad and malware blocker.
-It's available on paid plans, and honestly it works well enough that I stopped running a separate browser extension on my work laptop entirely.
-One less thing to manage.
+This built-in DNS-based ad and malware blocker is available on paid plans.
+When I tested this over a couple weeks, I was honestly surprised how well it worked — I ended up ditching a separate browser extension on my work laptop entirely.
+One less thing to worry about.

 Streaming performance.
-ProtonVPN is consistently one of the better VPNs for unblocking Netflix, BBC iPlayer, and other geo-restricted content.
-It won't work 100% of the time — no VPN will, and anyone who tells you otherwise is lying — but it's reliable enough that it won't drive you crazy on a Tuesday night when you just want to watch something.
+ProtonVPN consistently ranks among the better VPNs for unblocking Netflix, BBC iPlayer, and other geo-restricted content.
+Sure, it won't work 100% of the time (no VPN will, and anyone claiming otherwise is stretching the truth), but it's reliable enough that it won't drive you crazy on a Tuesday night when you just want to watch something.

 Full open-source apps.
-Every ProtonVPN app, across every platform, is open source and has been independently audited multiple times.
-That's genuinely rare in this space and, honestly, something I think more VPN providers should be embarrassed they haven't matched yet.
+Every ProtonVPN app, across every platform, is open source and independently audited multiple times.
+It's genuinely rare to see a VPN provider go this far, and honestly, it's something I think more companies should be embarrassed they haven't matched.

 Best For